trtabin/trtabin.github.io/_pages/about.md

   - /about.html
 ---

-Tahmidur Rahman Tabin received the Bachelor of Science degree in Electrical and Electronic Engineering from Noakhali Science and Technology University, Noakhali, Bangladesh, in 2022.
-He is works with the R&D team as Embedded System Engineer at Crodosense Limited.
-His research interests include the development of low complexity, power-efficient machine learning solutions for wearable devices, energy efficient signal processing and edge computing.
+I’m a Bangladeshi electrical engineer and programmer passionate about embedded systems and machine learning.
+During my professional career, I have had the opportunity to work on projects ranging from embedded software architecture design to developing algorithms for sensor node communication.
+Among my skills, I highlight my ability to develop and debug firmware for different microcontrollers, microprocessors, and SoCs of various architectures.
+Currently, I’m working on a software development project for a wearable device that aims to integrate an Al algorithm into an edge device.
+My research interests include the development of low-complexity, power-efficient machine learning solutions for wearable devices, energy-efficient signal processing, and edge computing.

 # Researh Interest